codeship/modelist/README.md

 Modelist
 ========

-Clientside flexible modelstrucutre for better data managment.
+Flexible & Customizeable Modelstructure for awesome data management.

 ## What is Modelist

-Modelist is a client based collection system that makes handling data convenient.
+Modelist is a client based collection model that makes handling data surprisingly convenient.
-It works great in reactive systems and flux stores like `Vuex`.
+It works great in reactive systems like `Vue` and `React` or flux stores like `Vuex` or `Redux`.
 Common tasks like recording, updating, deleting and selecting are made easy.

 For Real-life examples checkout the [Examples](#examples) section.